infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv4_network_container.md

 The following list describes the parameters you must define in an `infoblox_ipv4_network_container` data source block (all of them are required):

-* `network_view`: specifies the network view in which the network container exists.
+* `network_view`: optional, specifies the network view which the network container exists in.
+If a value is not specified, the name `default` is used as the network view.
 * `cidr`: specifies the IPv4 network block of the network container.

 ### Example of an IPv4 Network Container Data Source Block